fdietz/vue_components_book_manuscript/6-functional-components.md

 In most Vue.js apps there are a lot of components which do not really do anything besides rendering a template.
 They do not contain any business logic or make use of the component lifecycle.

-In this case using a functional component might remove some unnecessary boilerplate.
+In this case using a functional component might remove some unnecessary boilerplate and the component renders faster too!

 You can think of a functional component to be the equivalent of a function which takes a render context as input and returns rendered HTML.

 In this chapter we explore how and when to use functional components and the pros and cons of them.

 ## Functional components using the vue-cli and SFC

-Let's start with a new default project created via the [vue-cli](https://cli.vuejs.org/), following the [offical guide](https://cli.vuejs.org/guide/creating-a-project.html#installation) with the default setup.
+Let's start with a new default project created via the [vue-cli](https://cli.vuejs.org/), following the [offical guide](https://cli.vuejs.org/guide/creating-a-project.html#installation) using the default setup.

-It should generate a `App.vue` and a `HelloWorld.vue` file for you which we start modifying for our example.
+It should generate an `App.vue` and a `HelloWorld.vue` file for you which we start modifying for our example.

 The `App.vue` file imports the `HelloWorld` component which has a `msg` prop and a `@click` event.
 We use this event to increment a `clickCount`.